fab-dav/entra-id-auth-examples/oidc/nodejs/README.md

   - Acquires tokens directly without user interaction
   - Demonstrates API access with the acquired token

-## Configuring Entra ID
+## Configuring App Portal

 Use the App Portal of EPFL to create and manage your applications.

-For an angular application, select `Web` application as application type.
+For an a nodejs application, select `Web` application as application type.

-To use these examples, you need to register your application in Microsoft Entra ID:
+To use these examples, you need to register your application in App Portal:

 1. **For Authorization Code Flow:**
    - Register a web application as `Web`
    - Configure redirect URIs
-   - Generate a client secret
+   - Generate a client secret (automatically created at applicatiob creation)
    - Configure appropriate API permissions

 2. **For Client Credentials Flow:**
-   - Register an application `Web` can be utilized
+   - Register an application: `Web` type can be utilized
-   - Generate a client secret
+   - Generate a client secret (automatically created at applicatiob creation)
-   - Configure application permissions (not delegated)
-   - Grant admin consent for the permissions (ask admin)

 ## Troubleshooting